Pavel-Durov/pavel.yaiwr/README.md

 Integers are supported as numeric values.

-Integers are stored as whole numbers as Rust `u64` constant for the 64-bit unsigned integers.
+Integers are stored as whole numbers as Rust `i64` constant for the 64-bit signed integers.

 Example:
 ```